matn7/AlgorithmsNotes/src/udemy/graph/README.md

 **Adjacency matrix**

-- This works well when the graph is **well-connected** i.e. many nodes are connected with many other nodes.
+- This works well when the graph is **well-connected** i.e. many nodes are connected with many problems.other nodes.
 - The overhead of `V^2` space is worth when the number of connections are large.

 **Adjacency list/set**